jarusll/the-logs/index.md

 I have decided to use golang for the next thing but I haven't started with it.
 I will soon.
 Go is a very good choice because I want to dabble with concurrency and parallelism.

+I want to live a life where I can be creative whether it be games or art or programming.

 # 2022-08-21

 Played Valheim with FLARE.
 We've made quite progress.
 Unfortunately the screenshots he sent me are not alot.
 I'll post when I have many.